Events are mysterious creatures…

 These instructions don’t require marketing lists, or an enormous budget.

 However, this is not a get-rich-quick-strategy.
 You must have the following to make our event strategy work:

 - A high-quality high-ticket product

 Before we dive into the nuts and bolts of registrations, let’s talk about foundations.

-The Event Funnel is our bedrock.
-It’s going to swallow the visitors we drive its way and push out registrations.
+This is your bedrock.
+It’s going to swallow the visitors you drive its way and push out registrations.

 In order for it to do that, we use a simple 3-page funnel.

 Registrations require longer form copy.
 The more information included here, the higher your show up rate will be (we’ll explain more about this a little later).